-This document has been submitted to the Office of the Federal Register (OFR) for publication and is currently pending placement on public display at the OFR and publication in the Federal Register.
+This document will be submitted to the Office of the Federal Register (OFR) for publication.
 The version of the final rule released today may vary slightly from the published document if minor editorial changes are made during the OFR review process.
 The document published in the Federal Register will be the official document.